judss/AdventOfCode2022/README.md

 # AdventOfCode
 https://adventofcode.com/ <br/>
 Repository for my Advent of code solutions.
-I'm going to try a different programming language for each day.<br/>
+I'm going to try and use as many different programming language as I can.<br/>
 The main aim for me here is to try and get more familiar with programing languages that I have either not used before or have very little experience with.
 However, I will also be using languages that I am proficient in too.

 Proficiency Level explained: </br>